Probesys/agentj/docs/administrators/oauth2.md

 > [!NOTE]
 > The users must exist in the database first in order to be able to login.

+## Information about the local login form

+When OAuth2 is enabled, the default form is removed from the login page.
+However, administrators may still need to login with this form.

+**To access the local login form, add the `local=true` parameter to the login URL, e.g. `https://agentj.example.com/login?local=true`**

 ## Setup your OAuth server

 Before enabling OAuth in AgentJ, you need to declare a new application on your OAuth server.